 Like any kid, my son loves a quick spin around the living room in a cardboard box.
 He also enjoys the magic of magnets and building blocks.
 I will be fitting him for a lab coat later this month.

-For some gift fun ideas for your scientist, architect, and scholar in the making, check out these great STEM toys that are perfect to gift this holiday season!
+For some gift fun ideas for your scientist, architect or scholar in the making, check out these great STEM toys that are perfect to gift!

 Best STEM toys